Kr8thor/marden-docker-deployment/RAILWAY_DEPLOYMENT_GUIDE.md

 ## Troubleshooting

-If you encounter issues with the deployment:
+If you encounter issues with the deployment, consider the following:

-1. **Redis Connection Issues**:
    - Check that the Redis URL is correctly linked from the Redis service
    - Verify that the backend service has access to the Redis service